-Does the UIL require that a student be enrolled in a particular class to participate in a UIL contest?
+Does the UIL require that a student be enrolled in What is considered extracurricular? a particular class to participate in a UIL contest?
 For example, does a student have to be enrolled in journalism to compete in editorial writing?

 No. Nor does the UIL require that students be a member of a club to participate.